 And the funniest thing about it all is that fundagelicals know that Jews themselves are not really friendly or warm toward fundagelicals in turn.
 Their indignant guesses about how that could possibly ever be are howlingly funny and completely, well, out-of-step with reality—just like every other guesses they hazard about everything else.

-Of course, everything I’ve presented to you is not monolithic.
-Younger fundagelicals are increasingly not as gung-ho on Judaism as their elders, and lots of Christians argue vehemently about all of the doctrines I’ve presented.
 But those aren’t the Christians setting policy for the various fundagelical groups.
-Older folks, like those in their 40s-60s, are the leaders now, and they’re a product of the same obsession with Judaism I observed when I was Christian way back when.
+Older folks, like those in their 40s-60s, are the leaders now.
+And they’re a product of the same obsession with Judaism I observed when I was Christian decades ago.

 Endnotes